 Determine the resolution of your imagery

-The Building Footprint Extraction – USA deep learning package is designed to work with high-resolution images (30–50 cm).
+The Building Footprint Extraction – USA deep learning package is designed to work with high-resolution images (10–40 cm).
+Other dlpks have different recommended resolutions – check the dlpk’s item details page for more information.
 To determine your imagery’s resolution:

 - In your ArcGIS Pro project, insert a map if you haven’t already done so.